mlibrary/about-publishing/src/content/homepage.md

     * constant improvement in the structure and clarity of publishing processes.

-    O﻿ur work is <span style="color:blue"> [guided by the values of the University of Michigan](https://culturejourney.umich.edu/values/)</span>, as formed in 2023 by an institution-wide culture journey process.
-You will find stories of impact across this site that connect with the <span style="color:blue"> [University's bold Vision 2034 commitment](https://vision2034.umich.edu/) to excellence over the next 10 years. </span>
+    O﻿ur work is [guided by the values of the University of Michigan](https://culturejourney.umich.edu/values/), as formed in 2023 by an institution-wide culture journey process.
+You will find stories of impact across this site that connect with the [University's bold Vision 2034 commitment](https://vision2034.umich.edu/) to excellence over the next decade.
   video: /assets/infographic_no_link.mp4
   video_description: 2,000 trusted contributions published every year.
 10M readers
     download U-M faculty scholarly outputs, advancing public engagement.
 60